I like to keep this site ad-free. If you buy something using a link or coupon code on this site, I might receive compensation as an affiliate.

 - Max heat – 950° F

 This portable, multi-fuel oven comes from Ooni, industry leaders in the pizza oven market.
-The Karu 16 is an update on their popular Karu 12 model and has some great new features.
-They’ve expanded the cooking area, so it’s over 30% larger than the Karu 12, allowing you to cook 16″ pizzas and larger trays of meats or vegetables.
-It also has improved airflow and insulation, a built-in digital thermometer, and a sleek glass door to improve heat retention.
+The Karu 2 Pro is over 30% larger than the Karu 2, allowing you to cook 16″ pizzas and larger trays of meats or vegetables.
+It also has improved airflow and insulation and a sleek glass door to improve heat retention.

-We love the Karu 16 oven, it’s easy to use, offers fuel flexibility, looks great, and makes delicious pizza fast.
-That’s why it ranks number one on our list of the best pizza ovens.
-If there is one downside, it would be that at 62lbs, this oven is a little too heavy to carry around to campsites and picnics.
+We love the Karu 2 pro oven.
+It’s easy to use, offers fuel flexibility, looks great, and makes delicious pizza fast.
+That’s why it ranks in the top two on our list of the best pizza ovens.
+If there is one downside, it would be that at around 60 pounds, this oven is a little inconvenient to carry around to campsites and picnics.
 So it’s not as portable as some other models on our list.
 But for backyard cooking, it’s perfect.

 Ooni Koda 16